IndyCar's Iowa race returning to night start

 NEWTON, Iowa -- Iowa Speedway and the IndyCar Series announced Monday that next year's race in Newton will be at night.

 The series said the race will move back to a nighttime start "in response to overwhelming fan feedback."
-The track will host an IndyCar race for the 13th year in a row on Saturday, July 20, 2019.
+The track will host an IndyCar race for the 13th straight year on July 20, 2019.

 Iowa will pair the IndyCar race with an ARCA stock car event the night before.
 The speedway will also host NASCAR Xfinity races on June 16 and July 27.